jonjamz/blaze-forms/README.md

 The **action function** runs when the form is submitted.
 It takes three params, as shown above:
 * `els`
-  * This contains any elements in the form block with class `.reactive-element`.
+  * This contains any HTML elements in the Form Block with class `.reactive-element`.
   * You may use this to retrieve data and save it to the database.
-  * You can also use this to clear each element's value after the form has successfully been submitted.
+  * You can also use this to clear values after the form has successfully been submitted.
 * `callbacks`
   * This contains two methods to trigger the form's state.
   * Running `callbacks.success()` sets `success`.